- About NCAR

 - For Staff

 What will the weather be like this afternoon?
 Tomorrow?
 Next week?
 Next year?
 In the next century?
 How do weather processes work, and how do they affect larger climate processes?
-Research in the Mesoscale & Microscale Meteorology Division of the NCAR Earth System Laboratory points the way toward answers to each of these questions.
+Research in the Mesoscale & Microscale Meteorology Laboratory points the way toward answers to each of these questions.

 Although NCAR doesn’t issue official forecasts, our research and technology is used by operational forecasters—those who issue regular outlooks for the National Weather Service, Federal Aviation Administration, military weather services, or private industry.
 Making those predictions more accurate, and longer range, benefits humanity both physically and economically.